SPAAM-community/wss-summer-school/docs/2025/schedule.md

 ## Overview

-The PROVISIONAL schedule for the summer school is as follows:
+The schedule for the summer school is as follows:

 | **Time**    | **Session Type** | **Day 1**                                                               | **Day 2**                                                                       | **Day 3**                                         | **Day 4**                          | **Day 5**                                                                           |
 | ----------- | ---------------- | ----------------------------------------------------------------------- | ------------------------------------------------------------------------------- | ------------------------------------------------- | ---------------------------------- | ----------------------------------------------------------------------------------- |